 Deciding if you should breastfeed, formula feed or do a bit of both is already one of the most stressful decisions many mamas face.
-Now with difficulty getting groceries, including formula, due to COVID-19, many mothers are expressing an interest in learning to re-lactate, meaning they would begin to breastfeed again after a period of time not nursing.
-A recent Washington Post article explored the phenomenon.
+Now with difficulty finding formula on shelves due to national supply shortages, relactation, or beginning to breastfeed again after a period of time not nursing, may be the next best option for some families.

 Wondering if you can re-lactate to breastfeed your baby?